 Over the last year, sugar's effect on our health has been well documented in a constant stream of damning research.
 The sweet stuff is now food enemy number one and is to blame for far more than hyperactive children and tooth decay.

-With the World Health Organisation rewriting its recommendations for daily intake, you’ve possibly considered cutting back - but how do you kick the habit?
-Television presenter and fitness guru, Davina McCall is keen to get the nation talking about sugar and here she shares her realistic tips and personal journey to becoming sugar-free…
+With the World Health Organisation rewriting its recommendations for daily intake, you’ve possibly considered cutting back – but how do you kick the habit?
+Television presenter and fitness guru, Davina McCall is keen to get the nation talking about sugar and here she shares her personal tips for cutting back on sugar and her journey to becoming sugar-free…

 As of today, how long have you been sugar-free?

 This time I’ve been sugar-free for five months.
 I had given up sugar for a couple of years previously, but then when I did my Sport Relief challenge I started eating it again.
-I was doing an awful lot of exercise and had to eat a lot of sugar in the form of liquid gels and fast-releasing carbohydrates - such as rice and pasta - to keep my energy up.
-Really, carbs don’t need to take up more than 10-20% of a meal, but my meals were about 70% carbs during that time!
+I was doing an awful lot of exercise and had to eat a lot of sugar in the form of liquid gels and fast-releasing carbohydrates – such as rice and pasta – to keep my energy up.
+Really, for someone who is moderately active, carbs don’t need to take up more than 10-20% of a meal, but my meals were about 70% carbs during that time!

 What was it that made you decide to give up sugar?